Welcome to Section Two

 'Blind spot basics' and 'Moving off and Stopping' will heighten your awareness of how much detail is involved in even the most basic driving activities.
 Although these exercises are fairly basic, it's important to remember that the foundations must be firmly in place in order to achieve excellence behind the wheel.

 The ability to move off and stop smoothly is essential for all drivers (novice or advanced).
 You are learning to drive at an advanced standard.
-This means that you must be able to move off and stop at an advanced standard - the only way to achieve this is to pay Commentary drivingattention to detail!
+This means that you must be able to move off and stop at an advanced standard - the only way to achieve this is to pay attention to detail!

 Throughout this section you will be encouraged to think in terms of: "What?", "When?", "Where?", "How?" and "Why?".